Lebanese Brazilians: Numbers

+History

 Immigration of the Lebanese (and Syrians) to Brazil started in the late 19th century, most of them coming from Lebanon and later from Syria.
+Since 150,000 Lebanese and Syrians immigrated to Brazil.
 The immigration to Brazil grew further in the 20th century, and was concentrated in the state of São Paulo, but also extended to Minas Gerais, Goiás, Rio de Janeiro, and other parts of Brazil.

 Between 1884 and 1933, 130,000 Lebanese people entered Brazil through the Port of Santos—65% of them were Catholics (Maronite Catholics and Melkite Catholics), 20% were Eastern Orthodox, 10% were Muslims (Shia, Sunni), and about 5% were Druze.
 According to French Consulate reports from that time, Lebanese/Syrian immigrants in São Paulo and Santos were 130,000, in Pará 20,000, Rio de Janeiro 15,000, Rio Grande do Sul 14,000, and in Bahia 12,000.
 During the Lebanese Civil War (1975–90), around 32,000 Lebanese people immigrated to Brazil.

-Although the exact number of Lebanese Brazilians is disputed it is believed by some that there are at least 6 million Brazilians of Lebanese origin.
+The Arab-Brazil Chamber of Commerce released a census, according to which they estimated the number of descendants living in Brazil at around 12 million.
+Brazil's foreign ministry estimates between 7 and 10 million Brazilians have a Lebanese ancestor.

+Culture

+Publishing endeveours began taking root in the Near East in the late 19th century, specifically in Lebanon and Egypt.
+Emigrants from Lebanon brought with them this journalistic culture to Brazil.
+In the late 19th century, 95 Arabic language newspapers were published within Brazil.
+Two of the major centres of Arabic diasporic culture were in Brasil including São Paulo and Rio de Janeiro.
+This time period is referred to as the nahda.
+By 1944, the 154 books were published in Arabic in Brazil, mostly by Lebanese migrants per Diogo Bercito.

+The Lebanese dish - kibbeh, is popular among the wider Brazilian population and is eaten along with local foods.

+Influence on Brazilian society

 Despite being estimated at less than 4% of the population of the country, descendants of Lebanese immigrants occupied 10% of the parliament seats in 2014 and 8% in 2015.

 Lebanese culture has influenced many aspects of Brazil's culture.
 In big towns of Brazil it is easy to find restaurants of Lebanese food, and dishes, such as sfiha ("esfiha"), hummus, kibbeh ("quibe"), tahina, tabbouleh ("tabule") and halwa are very well known among Brazilians.

 Most Lebanese immigrants in Brazil have worked as traders who sell textiles and clothes and open new markets.
 Lebanese-Brazilians are well-integrated into Brazilian society.
+Some even occupied positions of great importance, such as the presidency of the republic, for example Michel Temer.
+A former mayor of Sao Paulo and Brazil's current Minister of Finance, Fernando Haddad, is also of Lebanese descent.

+It is estimated that 10% of the members of Brazilian Congress are descendants of Lebanese emigrants.